Thabazimbi Local Municipality

-Thabazimbi Municipality (Mmasepala wa Thabazimbi; Thabazimbi Munisipaliteit; uMasipala wase Thabazimbi) is a local municipality within the Waterberg District Municipality, in the Limpopo province of South Africa.
+Thabazimbi Municipality (Mmasepala wa Thabazimbi; Thabazimbi Munisipaliteit; Masipala was Thabazimbi) is a local municipality within the Waterberg District Municipality, in the Limpopo province of South Africa.
 The seat is Thabazimbi.

 Thabazimbi is a Sotho–Nguni name meaning "iron ore mountain."
 The early Bantu communities (Sotho, Venda, Kalanga, Nguni and Nyasa) worked on this mountain to mine iron.

 Main places

 The 2001 census divided the municipality into the following main places: